kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu_on_windows.md

 ---
-title: "Getting Started With TensorFlow-gpu"
+title: "Getting Started With TensorFlow-gpu On Windows"
 keywords: tensorflow, gpu
 date: 2020-12-28 03:43:45 -0800
 last_updated: December 28, 2020
 tags: [deep_learning]
 summary: "TensorFlow has been a powerful yet subtle deep learning framework for the research community and the industry alike.
-Today let me devote this post to getting readers started with TensorFlow's GPU packages, from essentially the very beginning."
+Today let me devote this post to getting readers started with TensorFlow's GPU packages on Windows, from essentially the very beginning."
 sidebar: none
-permalink: getting_started_with_tensorflow-gpu.html
+permalink: getting_started_with_tensorflow-gpu_on_linux.html
 folder: mydoc
 ---